Chandramukhi: Plot

-Saravanan, a psychiatrist from the United States, comes to meet his friend Senthilnathan, and his wife Ganga while on vacation.
-Senthil's mother Kasthuri wanted Senthil to marry Priya, the daughter of his father's cousin Kandaswamy, to reunite the two branches of the family after 30 years of separation because Senthil's father chose to marry Kasthuri instead of Kandaswamy's sister, Akhilandeshwari, who is also his cousin.
+Dr. Saravanan, a psychiatrist, visits India on vacation.
+He meets up with his foster brother Senthilnathan, alias Senthil, and his wife Ganga.
+Senthil's mother Kasthuri, wanted Senthil to marry Priya, the daughter of his father's cousin, Kandaswamy, to reunite the two branches of the family after 30 years of separation because Senthil's father chose to marry Kasthuri instead of Akhilandeshwari, Kandaswamy's sister.
 Saravanan learns that Senthil had bought the Vettaiyapuram mansion, despite attempts by the local village elders to dissuade them, and moves in with them.
 Akhilandeshwari is jealous of Saravanan and plots to kill him with the help of her assistant Oomaiyan.

-When the family visits their ancestral temple, the chief priest reveals the reason everyone fears the mansion.
-Around 150 years ago, a king named Vettaiyan travelled to Vizianagaram in Andhra Pradesh, where he met and fell in love with a dancer named Chandramukhi.
-However, she did not reciprocate his feelings as she was already in love with another dancer named Gunasekaran.
+When the family visits a temple, the chief priest reveals the reason everyone fears the Vettaiyapuram mansion.
+A hundred and fifty years earlier, a king named Vettaiyan travelled to Vijayanagaram in Andhra Pradesh, where he met and fell in love with a dancer named Chandramukhi.
+However, she did not reciprocate his feelings as she was already in love with a dancer named Gunashekaran.
 As a result, Vettaiyan took her back to his palace by force.
-Unknown to him, Chandramukhi made Gunasekaran stay in a house opposite and met him secretly.
-When Vettaiyan discovered this, he beheaded Gunasekaran on Durgashtami and burnt Chandramukhi alive.
-As a result, Chandramukhi's ghost tried to take revenge on Vettaiyan, who with the help of various priests and sorcerers from all over the country, tamed the ghost by locking it in an urn, which is kept at the shelf up in a room located in the palace's south-west corner which is guarded by a king cobra.
-Vettaiyan too died after a few days.
-Priya is in love with Vishwanathan, a dance professor who reciprocates her feelings.
-Their love is supported by Saravanan, who requests Kandaswamy to arrange their marriage.
+Unknown to him, Chandramukhi made Gunashekaran stay in a house nearby and had meetings with him secretly.
+When Vettaiyan discovered this, he beheaded Gunashekaran on Durgashtami and burnt Chandramukhi alive.
+As a result, Chandramukhi's ghost haunts the south-west room of the palace to take revenge on the king.
+Later, Vishwanathan, a dance professor, and Priya's love is supported by Saravanan, who asks Kandaswamy to arrange their marriage.

-After hearing Chandramukhi's story, Ganga, who thinks that the story was fabricated to keep thieves from stealing treasures in the room, wishes to go there.
+After hearing Chandramukhi's story, Ganga, who thinks that the story was fabricated to scare thieves from stealing treasures in the room, wants to go there.
 Saravanan receives an email to attend a patient and assures Senthil to call him if anything happens before leaving.
-Ganga gets the duplicate room key from the gardener's granddaughter Durga and opens the door to the room.
-Subsequently, strange things begin to happen in the household: a ghost frightens the people in the house, things inexplicably break, and Ganga's sari catches fire.
+Ganga gets the room key from the gardener's granddaughter, Durga, and opens the door.
+Subsequently, strange things begin to happen in the household; a ghost frightens the people in the house, things inexplicably break, and Ganga's sari catches fire.
 Suspicion turns towards Durga.
-Senthil immediately calls Saravanan to solve the case.
+Senthil calls Saravanan to solve the case.
 As soon as Saravanan returns, a mysterious being tries to kill Priya.
-Saravanan also investigates other incidents such as the attempts to kill Senthil are made with poisoning his coffee and by pushing a glass fish tank to fall on his head.
-Also another mysterious happening is the sound of someone singing and dancing coming from Chandramukhi's room during the night.
+Attempts to kill Senthil are made with poison and by pushing a fish tank.
+A mysterious voice sings during the night.
+Saravanan investigates these incidents.